Most Expensive Neighborhoods in Detroit: Detroit, MI Luxury Home Buying Guide

 Indian Village is known to be a very quiet neighborhood.
-The median home value of single family homes and condos in the Indian Village neighborhood is about $425,000.
-Values are expected to increase about 4.3% in the next year.
+The median home value of single-family homes and condos in the Indian Village neighborhood is about $425,000.
+Values are expected to increase by about 4.3% in the next year.
 The estimated median home price is about $399,900.

 Sherwood Forest neighborhood was established in 1917 and is a historic district of the city of Detroit.
 Most of the approximately 435 homes were built in the 1920s and 1930s.
 It comprises two subdivisions: Sherwood Forest, plotted in 1916, and Sherwood Forest Manor, plotted a decade later.
 Demand for luxurious homes in the early 20th century was driven by Detroit's growing automotive industry.

 True to its namesake, the developers decided the neighborhood should be reminiscent of an English village.
 Touches like curved and winding streets with British names complement the Georgian Colonial and English Tudor architecture.

 Today, the Sherwood Forest district is considered to be one of the most desirable residential neighborhoods in the Detroit metro, known for its distinctive architecture and quiet, winding streets.
 To retain its English village character, several regulations are in place which restrict building materials, roofs, garages, and other property features, in an effort to maintain the neighborhood's standing as one of the city's most upscale neighborhoods.